All You Need to Know About Taking Care of Your Roof

 Early Signs of Roof Problems

-We highly recommend hiring professional roofers to carry out thorough inspections rather than attempt to spot problems yourself, but there are a few common signs your roof might be in need of repair, including:
+We highly recommend hiring professional roofers to carry out thorough inspections rather than attempt to spot problems yourself, but there are a few common signs your roof might require repair, including:

 - Visible water spots on ceilings and walls